nostr-protocol/nostr/nips/nn.md

   ],
   content: "these posts were published by accident", ...other fields
+}
 ```

 Relays MAY delete or stop publishing any referenced events that have an identical `pubkey` as the deletion request.
+Clients may hide or otherwise indicate a deletion status for referenced events.

 ## Client Usage

 Clients MAY choose to fully hide any events that are referenced by valid deletion events.
 This includes text notes, direct messages, or other yet-to-be defined event kinds.
 Alternatively, they MAY show the event along with an icon or other indication that the author has "disowned" the event.
-The `content` field may also be used to replace the deleted events own content, although a user interface should clearly indicate that this is a deletion reason, not the original content.
+The `content` field MAY also be used to replace the deleted events own content, although a user interface should clearly indicate that this is a deletion reason, not the original content.

 A client MUST validate that each event `pubkey` referenced in the `e` tag of the deletion request is identical to the deletion request `pubkey`, before hiding or deleting any event.
 Relays can not, in general, perform this validation and should not be treated as authoritative.

+Clients display the deletion event itself in any way they choose, e.g., not at all, or with a prominent notice.

 ## Relay Usage